Simple Cornbread Dressing Recipe

 How to Make Cornbread Dressing

 Begin by baking the cornbread.
-Let it cool, if using the day of, and crumble into a large bowl.
+If using it the day of, let it cool, and crumble it into a large bowl.

 Step 1: Saute the Vegetables